On Universally Optimal Algorithms for A/B Testing: Introduction

 \section{Introduction}

-We study the problem of the fixed-budget best-arm identification in stochastic two-arm bandits with Bernoulli rewards.
-In this problem, an agent sequentially pulls an arm and observes a random reward generated according to the corresponding distribution.
-The arms' expected rewards are initially unknown.
-The agent has a fixed budget of $T\in \mathbb{N}$ pulls or samples, and after gathering these samples, has to return what she believes to be the arm with the highest mean reward.
-For any $k\in \{1,2\}$, we denote by $\mu_k\in (0,1)$ the unknown mean reward of arm $k$.
-We define the parameter set of the mean rewards as $\Lambda=\{\bm\in (0,1)^2:\mu_1\neq \mu_2\}$.
+We study the problem of Fixed-Budget Best-Arm Identification (FB-BAI) in stochastic multi-armed bandits with Bernoulli rewards.
+In this problem, the learner sequentially pulls an arm and observes a random reward generated according to the corresponding distribution.
+The expected rewards of the arms are initially unknown.
+The learner has a fixed budget of $T\in \mathbb{N}$ pulls or samples, and after gathering these samples, she has to return what she believes to be the arm with the highest mean reward.
+For any $k\in [K]\coloneqq\{1,\ldots,K\}$, we denote by $\mu_k\in (0,1)$ the unknown mean reward of arm $k$.
+We assume that the best arm is unique and define the parameter set of the mean rewards as $\Lambda=\{\bmu\in (0,1)^K:\exists k: \mu_k> \mu_j, \forall j\neq k\}$.
 A strategy for fixed-budget best-arm identification consists of a {\it sampling rule} and a {\it decision rule}.
-The sampling rule determines the arm $A_t \in \{1,2\}$ to be explored in round $t$, based on past observed rewards.
-The corresponding observed reward is $X_{A_t}\in \{0,1\}$. ${\cal F}_{t}$ represents the $\sigma$-algebra generated by the set of random variables $\{A_1, X_{A_1}, \ldots, A_{t-1}, X_{A_{t-1}}\}$, so that $A_t$ is ${\cal F}_{t}$ measurable.
-After $T$ rounds, the decision rule returns the agent's answer $\hat{\imath} \in \{1,2\}$, which is ${\cal F}_{T}$ measurable.
-Our goal is to minimize the probability of misidentification, denoted as,
+The sampling rule determines the arm $A_t \in [K]$ to be explored in round $t$, based on past observations.
+The corresponding observed reward is $X_{t}\in \{0,1\}$.
+The arm $A_t$ selected in round $t$ is ${\cal F}_{t}$ measurable where ${\cal F}_{t}$ demotes the $\sigma$-algebra generated by the set of random variables $\{A_1, X_{1}, \ldots, A_{t-1}, X_{t-1}\}$.
+After $T$ rounds, the decision rule returns an answer $\hat{\imath} \in [K]$, which is ${\cal F}_{T}$ measurable.
+The goal is to identifiy a strategy that minimizes the error probability defined as